Mambouna/pgturbo/doc/builtins.rst

         ``clock.unschedule(set_gem_color, "red")`` only the call with ``"red"`` as an argument will be unscheduled.

+        Calling with ``absolute=True`` will schedule the callback such that it will not be affected by timescale.

         :param callback: A callable (usually a function you wrote).
-        :param args: Any further arguments will be given to callback as positional arguments when called.
+        :param args: Any further arguments will be used to identify which specific scheduled call to remove.
-        :param kwargs: Any further named arguments will be given to callback as keyword arguments when called.
+        :param kwargs: Any further named arguments will be used to identify which specific scheduled call to remove.

+                       Note that the keyword `absolute` is reserved and won't be passed on.

-    .. method:: unschedule_all(callback)
+    .. method:: unschedule_all(callback, [absolute])

         Unschedule all calls of the given callback, ignoring any arguments supplied to them.